Apollo/Skylab spacesuit: Basic design

 By March 1964, Hamilton and NASA had found three successive ILC Apollo PGA designs to not meet requirements.
 In comparative testing, only the David Clark Gemini suit was acceptable for Apollo Command Module use.
 While the Hamilton PLSS met all requirements, crewed testing proved the life support requirements were inadequate, forcing the Apollo SSA program to start over.

 In October 1964, NASA elected to split the spacesuit program into three parts.
 David Clark would provide the suits for the "Block I" early missions without extra-vehicular activity (EVA).
 The Hamilton/ILC program would continue as "Block II" to support the early EVA missions.
 The pressure suit design for Block II was to be selected in a June 1965 re-competition.
-To assure Block II backpack success, AiResearch was funded for a parallel backpack effort.
-The later, longer-duration Apollo missions would be Block III and have more advanced pressure suits and a longer duration backpack to be provided by suppliers selected in future competitions.
-To reflect this new start in the program, the PGA was renamed the Pressure Suit Assembly (PSA) across the programs and the Block II and III SSAs were renamed Extravehicular Mobility Unit (EMU).
+To assure Block II backpack success, Garrett AiResearch was funded for a parallel backpack effort.
+The later, longer-duration Apollo missions would be designated as Block III and have more advanced pressure suits and a longer duration backpack to be provided by suppliers selected in future competitions.

 Hamilton and International Latex were never able to form an effective working relationship.
 In March 1965, Hamilton switched to B. F. Goodrich as suit supplier.
-International Latex, in July 1965, won the Block II suit competition with its A5L design.
+ILC, in July 1965, won the Block II suit competition with its A5L design.
 This forced NASA to assume management of the Block II EMU program directly.
 Before the end of 1965, Hamilton Standard completed certification of its new backpack.
 NASA subsequently terminated the Block II AiResearch backpack, thus completing the selection of the suit/backpack designs and suppliers to support man's first walking on the Moon.
 However, this was not to be without improvements.
 The Apollo 11 EMU featured an A7L suit with a -6 (dash six) backpack reflecting seven suit and six backpack design iterations.
 The A7L was a rear entry suit made in two versions.
 The Extra-vehicular (EV), which would be used on the Moon and the Command Module Pilot (CMP) that was a simpler garment.

 The ILC Dover team, however, collaborated quite well.
-Douglas N. Lantry, a scholar of the spacesuit manufacture in the Apollo era, notes that the teamwork displayed by the seamstresses creating the spacesuits demonstrated the effectiveness of overlapping and cross-training on each others' specialties and expertise.
+Douglas N. Lantry, a scholar of the spacesuit manufacture in the Apollo era, notes that the teamwork displayed by the ILC Dover seamstresses creating the spacesuits demonstrated the effectiveness of overlapping and cross-training on each others' specialties and expertise.
 This team of seamstresses, led by Hazel Fellows, included Iona Allen, Delema Austin, Doris Boisey, Julia Brown, Delema Comegys, Joanne Thompson, Michelle Trice, Jeanne Wilson, and Delores Zeroles.